asyncapi/website/markdown/blog/2024-marketing-report.md

 The X (Twitter) performance overview indicates our incredible performance growth:

 - **Tweets:** Shared an impressive 254 tweets, marking a staggering 25,300% increase.
-- **Replies:** Engaged in 10 replies, growing by 1,000%, highlighting our community members are beginning to take interest in our X posts.
+- **Replies:** Engaged in 10 replies, growing by 1,000%, highlighting our community members are beginning to take an interest in our X posts.

 - **Retweets:** Earned 164 retweets, a remarkable 16,400% increase, amplifying our reach.